-Heidi Benedikt, was the only female to be part of MARY's crew.
-She graduated from SUNY Maritime, in 1985 and soon afterwards got work as an AB tanker-man with union local 333
+Heidi Benedikt, was the only woman we know to have been part of MARY's crew.
+She graduated from SUNY Maritime in 1985 and soon afterwards got work as an AB tankerman with the union local 333

 Synopsis of interview with Heidi Benedikt, former crew member of the MARY A. WHALEN.
 Recording times in parenthesis are aproximate.